hikikones/bevy-sequential-actions/README.md

 #### Implementing an Action

-The `Action` trait contains two methods:
+The `Action` trait contains 3 required methods:

+* `is_finished` to determine if an action is finished or not.
-* The `on_start` method which is called when an action is started.
+* `on_start` which is called when an action is started.
-* The `on_stop` method which is called when an action is stopped.
+* `on_stop` which is called when an action is stopped.

-In order for the action queue to advance, every action has to somehow signal when they are finished.
-There are two ways of doing this:

-* Using the `ActionFinished` component on an `agent`.
-  By default, a system at the end of the frame will advance the queue if all active actions are finished.
-  This is the typical approach as it composes well with other actions running in parallel.
-* Calling the `next` method on an `agent`.
-  This simply advances the queue, and is useful for short one-at-a-time actions.
+In addition, there are 3 optional methods:

+* `on_add` which is called when an action is added to the queue.
+* `on_remove` which is called when an action is removed from the queue.
+* `on_drop` which is the last method to be called with full ownership.

 A simple wait action follows.